jamsocket/jamsocket-nextjs-tutorial/README.md

 # NextJS Tutorial

+Session backends are great for document-editing apps, which often load the entire document into memory and apply changes to the in-memory document.
+(Here, a document may be a text document, spreadsheet, vector graphic, image, or video, etc).
+For these kinds of applications, the session backend acts as a stateful layer between your client and storage (i.e. a database or blob store).
+The session backend is a place to...

+- quickly handle edits to the in-memory document
+- persist changes to your storage of choice in the background

-Session backends are great for document-editing apps.
-Desktop applications often load an entire document into memory when opening it and then apply edits to the in-memory document while periodically saving the document to disk in the background.
-We can use session backends to achieve a similar architecture for a document-editing app in the browser.
-This makes it much easier to support collaborative editing features and also lets us use inexpensive blob storage (like S3) when the document is not being edited.
+This makes it easier to support collaborative editing features and synchronize your document state between several users and a backing store.
+Using a session backend to update an in-memory document during the user session also lets you use inexpensive blob storage (like S3) when the document is not being edited.
+(Read more about session backends in [our blogpost about them.](https://driftingin.space/posts/session-lived-application-backends))

 Let's see how this can work by building a whiteboard app with multiplayer editing and presence features.